-To add to the challenge, this burden increases as international jurisdictions are introduced to the process of entity governance, and as new entities are set up and require their own local board management processes.
-Global subsidiary management requires a strong and robust subsidiary management plan, one that is built on an international base with long-term strategic thinking.
+This burden increases as international jurisdictions are introduced to the process of entity governance, and as new entities are set up and require their own local board management processes.

-As entities and group structures become more complex, it’s easy to lose sight of global subsidiary management, of how to keep governance strong and robust.
-This is why many legal operations and general counsel teams start to introduce technology platforms to the governance process: These platforms can help to create a central record, to provide easier access to entity data from any location, and to ensure that board and governance operations run as efficiently and as smoothly as possible.
+As entities and group structures become more complex, it’s easy to lose sight of global subsidiary management, of how to keep entity and subsidiary governance strong and robust.
+Therefore, many legal operations and general counsel teams start to introduce technology platforms to the governance process: These platforms can help to create a central record, to provide easier access to entity data from any location, and to ensure that board and governance operations run as efficiently and as smoothly as possible.

-Before we look at how technology can build better global subsidiary management, let’s just remind ourselves of some of the challenges of international entity management.
+Before we look at how technology can build better global subsidiary management, let’s cover some of the challenges of international entity management.

 The Challenges of Global Subsidiary Management

 An organization might set up a new entity or subsidiary in a market for many reasons – they might want to test the waters before jumping head-first into a new market, they might want to create a legal barrier between the subsidiary and the parent company, or local regulation may require a separation between the local and parent board operations.
+Before the recent G20 summit, it may have also been advantageous for an organization to leverage different jurisdictions’ tax regulations.
 For these reasons, and many more, international subsidiaries can be very attractive.

 Yet, they do bring their own challenges.
 Not only do the entity managers need to consider the local regulations and requirements, which could differ wildly from HQ or be nuanced enough to create a headache, but they must also consider the culture in which that entity is operating.
-Some jurisdictions could be legally against bribes while local officials encourage the practice anyway – be warned: You could still run afoul of regulation – while others may require certain language or wording in submissions, or may expect certain roles to be represented at the board level.
+Some jurisdictions could be legally against bribes while local officials encourage the practice anyway.
+Still others may require certain language or wording in submissions or may expect certain roles to be represented at the board level.
 (Operations in Western Europe, for example, should always check the cultural representation expected by Works Councils.)

 There is widely accepted best practice when it comes to global entity management.
 When working with global subsidiary management, the general counsel and the legal operations teams should, among other things: